jgm/skylighting/skylighting-core/README.md

 The Haskell code and related files in this package are licensed under the BSD3 license.
-This package also includes KDE XML syntax definitions which are provided under the GPL3 license; see `xml/LICENSE` for details.
+This package also includes KDE XML syntax definitions which are provided under various licenses; see the XML files for details.